We want to reassure all our clients and enquirers that we are open for business and continuing to operate as normally as practicable.

 All UK businesses are eligible.

-HMRC will reimburse 80% of those employees' wage costs, up to a limit of £2,500 per month.
-The HMRC portal, the detailed scheme rules and the timescale for reimbursement are not yet available but expected soon.
+HMRC currently reimburse 80% of those employees' wage costs, up to a limit of £2,500 per month.
+Employers can choose whether to make up the additional 20%.

-The process for changing the status of employees needs to be handled carefully and in most cases reached by agreement with the employees concerned.
-Obviously this is expected to be much easier to achieve in view of the potential reimbursement, but it may still be necessary to explain the alternatives, often including redundancy.
+The process for changing the status of employees still needs to be handled carefully and in most cases reached by agreement with the employees concerned.

 The current scheme proposes to defer VAT for the period from 20 March to 30 June 2020.
 Note that this is a deferral and not a release or grant.